Brief: In this article, we list some of the best email clients for Linux desktop.

 In case you’re using Ubuntu, or any Debian-based distribution, you can simply install it by typing in:

 sudo apt install thunderbird

-Evolution is an open-source email client from by GNOME.
-It wasn’t as popular as Thunderbird but now a lot of Linux distributions have considered replacing Thunderbird with Evolution as the pre-installed email client for a better user experience overall.
+Evolution is an open-source email client by GNOME.
+It wasn’t as popular as Thunderbird, but now many Linux distributions have considered replacing Thunderbird with Evolution as the pre-installed email client for a better user experience overall.